woohoolabs/yin/README.md

 #### Loading relationship data efficiently

-Sometimes it can be beneficent or necessary to fine-tune the returned relationships' data.
-A possible scenario might be when you have a "to-many" relationship with lots of items.
+Sometimes it can be beneficial or necessary to fine-tune the data of the returned relationship.
+A possible scenario might be when you have a "to-many" relationship with multiple items.
 In this case you might only want to return a data key of a relationship when the relationship itself is included in the response.
 This optimization can save you bandwidth by omitting resource linkage.